-Objectives Measures

-Registration can be completed in a Binary measurement, completed on

-prescribed total time time or not.

-Activity time - total time during the

-registration period that nobody was

-actively using the registration system

-subtracted from the total time

-registration is open.

-Average registration time/student is at Calculate from log files the average

-or below a set benchmark time it took students to complete the

-registration process.

-Also could determine minimum and

-maximum times, as well as calculate

-median time.
+Objectives Measures Registration can be completed in a prescribed total time.
+Binary measurement, completed on time or not.
+Activity time - total time during the registration period that nobody was actively using the registration system subtracted from the total time registration is open.
+Average registration time/student is at or below a set benchmark.
+Calculate from log files the average time it took students to complete the registration process.
+Also could determine minimum and maximum times, as well as calculate median time.

-- 4. The Quarter System?
+4. The quarter system.
 Many universities operate on a four-term quarter system that requires class registration four times per year as opposed to semester systems that require class registration just three times per year.
-As of 2011, the state of Washington has experienced large tax revenue reductions and has severely cut the budget of state universities, resulting in substantial increases in student tuition and fees.
-Yet the University of Washington continues to operate on a quarter system. - a.
+Recently, the state of Washington has experienced large tax revenue reductions and has severely cut the budget of state universities, resulting in substantial increases in student tuition and fees.
+Yet the University of Washington continues to operate on a quarter system.

+a.
 Assume you work for a university using a quarter system.
 Justify that system.